-Acctg 21 and Acctg 22 together equal Acctg 1 Provides an introduction to accounting theory and practice using journals, ledgers and worksheets.
+Prerequisite: None | Lecture 5 hrs Acctg 21 and Acctg 22 together equal Acctg 1 Provides an introduction to accounting theory and practice using journals, ledgers and worksheets.
 An overview of the accounting cycle is presented for both service and merchandising businesses.
 Emphasis is placed on the application of accounting principles in the preparation and analysis of financial statements.
-The course is designed for students majoring in business disciplines and planning to transfer.
+The course is designed for students majoring in business disciplines and planning

-2 INTRODUCTORY ACCOUNTING II
+2 INTRODUCTORY (UC:CSU) 5 UNITS ACCOUNTING II